astronomer/docs/astro/cloud-ide/run-python.md

 ## Create explicit dependencies for a Python cell

-In a Python cell, click **Dependencies** and select a cell name make the cell an explicit upstream dependency of your Python cell.
+In a Python cell, click **Dependencies** and select a cell to make it an explicit upstream dependency of your Python cell.
 When you run your entire pipeline, the Python cell cannot begin running until the selected upstream cell finishes running.

 To make a Python cell an upstream dependency for another cell, click **Dependencies** for the other cell and select the name of your Python cell.